Back

 Download Brochure

-WingsWay Training Institute is the Authorized Training Centre for the International Air Transport Association (IATA), Canada.
+The Aviation Security Awareness Course at WingsWay Training Institute is accredited by the International Air Transport Association (IATA), Canada.
 IATA sets global standards for the aviation industry, and this recognition signifies that this course aligns with international standards of airport services.

-Our commitment to delivering exceptional private education in Dubai has earned us the endorsement of the Knowledge and Human Development Authority (KHDA) and ISO 9001:2015 certification from the International Accreditation Forum (IAF).
+Our commitment to exceptional private education has earned endorsements from the Knowledge and Human Development Authority (KHDA) and ISO 9001:2015 certification from the International Accreditation Forum (IAF).
+WingsWay also offers CPD-SO-accredited training that meets rigorous international standards for training course content, structure, and outcomes.

 Key Topics